15 Amazing Things to Do In New Hampshire in Winter

 For a unique New Hampshire winter activity, dog sledding it is!

 Most New Hampshire dog sledding places offer a chance to learn about the history of dog sledding, meet the dogs, and go on a fantastic dog sledding adventure.
 Belly rubs (for the four legged staff) are often encouraged.
+Sled dog rides are one of those bucket list winter activities, for sure.

 See incredible snow sculptures

-Check out master snow sculpture artists at work at the annual Jackson Snow Sculpting Competition in…you guessed it, Jackson, NH!
+Check out master snow sculpture artists at work at the annual Jackson Snow Sculpting Competition in…you guessed it, Jackson, NH.
 These master snow sculpture artists from all over the Northeast will turn a giant 8 foot by 4 foot snow tube into a masterful work of snowy art by the end of the weekend – you just have to get there before it melts!

 There are also other fun things to do onsite like a scavenger hunt for the kiddos.
 These aren’t your neighborhood snowmen – prepare for some awesome additions to your instagram feed.
-Depending on weather, the sculptures usually last around one week in New Hampshire in winter.
+Depending on weather, the sculptures usually last around one week in New Hampshire in the winter.

 Go snowmobiling in the NH woods